 8. What can I see during the Badimalika Trek?

 The trek offers spectacular views of the Himalayas, including Api Himal and Nandadevi.
-You’ll also pass through green forests, traditional villages, and fields of rhododendron.
+You’ll also pass through green forests, traditional villages, and fields of rhododendrons.
 At the end of the trek, the Badimalika Temple provides a spiritual experience.

 9. Do I need a guide for the Badimalika Trek?